omnimod/linux-optimize4vdi/README.md

 How to use
 ==========
-1. Install Ubuntu 22.04 Guest OS on the virtual desktop VM with default parameters.
+1. Install Ubuntu 22.04/20.04/18.04 Guest OS on a virtual desktop VM with default parameters.
 Set the default user account with 'user' as username and sudoer permissions.
-If you user another username, please modify configuration steps and ansible.cfg accordingly.
+If you use another username, please update ansible.cfg accordingly.
 2. Install OpenSSH server on the virtual desktop:
 ```
 sudo apt get install openssh-server